 How to get to Uplistsikhe

 It it possible to do a one day trip to Gori and Uplistsikhe from the Georgian capital – Tbilisi. you can drive 75km to Kvakhvreli village or take a marshrutka (mini van) or taxi to Gori.
 Buses leave from Didube metro station in Tbilisi.
-From Gori, you can eaither make a biketrip or take a taxi to Uplistsikhe (around 10 km – return trip with the driver waiting while you are visiting should cost around 30-40 gel or you could just use some application taxi service).
+From Gori, you can eaither make a biketrip or take a taxi to Uplistsikhe (around 10 km – return trip with the driver waiting while you are visiting or you could just use some application taxi service).
 1.5 hour should be enough to visit the site.
-If you want, there are guides near the entrance (most probably they will speak English) which at a low price will explain the history of the place.
+If you want, there are guides near the entrance (most probably they will speak English) who will explain the history of the place.

 You can also visit Kvakhvreli cave church in the village near Uplistsikhe with Armenian Khachkars on the wall:

 Places to visit near Gori

 In Gori you can also visit Ateni church and Tana gorge and most notably the museum of Joseph Stalin.
 There are some nice restaurants near Gori.
 There is one near Uplistsikhe cafe-bar gamardjoba.
 Nacharmagevi restaurant is also very famous near Gori.
 You could explore nearby fish farms for some good fish and food including fish house and Rancho Variani.
 You could also take a trip to visit Nikozi village near Tskhinvali town (South Ossetia).